The best art fairs and events in London in 2025

 London Craft Week

-London Craft Week returns for its tenth edition with a new programme of events taking place at museums, galleries and boutiques across the capital; since its inception in 2015, it has grown in scale and prominence to welcome nearly a quarter of a million visitors.
+London Craft Week returns for its tenth edition with a new programme of events taking place at museums, galleries and boutiques across the capital; since its inception in 2015, it has grown in scale and prominence to welcome nearly a quarter of a million visitors each year.
 The festival celebrates craftsmanship across multiple sectors and disciplines, shining a light on the creative talent behind some of the world’s most beautiful objects.
-Discover enlightening workshops, inspiring makers and craftsmen, and magical shops alongside luxury houses and stores, famous artists and designers, and national museums and galleries.
+Discover enlightening workshops and inspiring makers and craftspeople alongside immersive events from luxury houses and stores, famous artists and designers, and national museums and galleries.

 London Original Print Fair